 Electrical panels create dangerous environments with various risks, including electric shock and arc flash hazards—so it is imperative that these areas feature clear visual cues and labels.
 OSHA and other safety entities offer advice and requirements for labeling electrical panels, and individual facilities may include sufficient labeling in existing visual communication strategies.
-Discover the best options for labeling electrical panels, and how to avoid OSHA fines for non-compliance.
+Learn about safety requirements for electrical panels including safety notices and clearances, and discover the best options for labeling these areas to avoid OSHA fines for non-compliance.

 Importance of Electrical Panel Visual Cues

 Clear labels are required for electrical panels to ensure your location complies with OSHA, preventing fines.
-While a seemingly simple task, electrical violations are actually one of the most common OSHA violations.
-From worn or unclear labels to clutter surrounding the electrical panels, there are numerous ways this standard may be missed.
+While marking these areas is a seemingly simple task, electrical violations are actually one of the most common OSHA violations.
+From worn or unclear signage to clutter surrounding the electrical panels, there are numerous ways this standard may be missed.
 Simply labeling panels is not enough: Your visual cues must follow the guidance of governing safety entities for the best results.

 Properly marked electrical panels are key in avoiding audit failures, but these visual cues also improve overall safety by: